 - Purpose of funding: be clear about the outcomes the grant is contributing to and the gap the third sector is filling.
 Set measurable outcomes for the third sector grantholder to measure and report on.

-- Processes: keep the paperwork simple, follow Harmonising Reporting and ask funded organisations to measure what’s within their control
+- Processes: keep the paperwork simple, follow ESS good practice on reporting and ask funded organisations to measure what’s within their control

 - People: good funding is about good relationships.
-When things go wrong it’s often about relationships.
+Principles for Positive Partnerships can help.